fcopantoja/forkit-django/README.md

 Overview
 ========
-Django-Forkit is composed of a set of utility functions for _forking_, _resetting_, and _diffing_ model objects.
+Forkit-Django is composed of a set of utility functions for _forking_, _resetting_, and _diffing_ model objects.

+Note: This project is a fork of Django-Forkit, which is now unmaintained.

 Below are a list of the current utility functions:

 forkit.tools.fork
 -----------------